 Once you rebuild, take a look around your Mail app and mailboxes.
 If you are still having issues with downloading messages, Mail fails to launch, or any other problems, it’s time to try a manual reindexing.

-The biggest difference between Rebuilding and Rebuilding is that while rebuilding allows users to select individual mailboxes to be rebuilt, Reindex affects ALL Mailboxes.
+The biggest difference between Reindexing and Rebuilding is that while rebuilding allows users to select individual mailboxes to be rebuilt, reindexing affects ALL Mailboxes.

 To ReIndex Mac Mail